moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/pitfalls.md

 const myElement = <span>Hi!</span>;
 ```

-Remember to add React to [your extension dependencies](/ext-dev/webpack#webpack-module-insertion).
+More information on using React in extensions can be found [here](/ext-dev/cookbook#using-react).
+Remember to add React to [your module dependencies](/ext-dev/webpack#webpack-module-insertion).

 ## Using the wrong moonlight global